guiyumin/parallium/docs/Overview.md

 The project is structured around several core components:

 ### Core
-- **`NgenGrid`**: The main controller class that orchestrates the renderer, data stores, and user interactions.
+- **`Parallium`**: The main controller class that orchestrates the renderer, data stores, and user interactions.
 - **`SelectionManager`**: Manages cell selection and editing states.

 ### Rendering